Updated 5/17/2023

 4. Review and understand the Chubb medical policy for international travel

-1. Review the following resources & determine if your intended destination is safe
+1. Review the following to determine if your intended destination is safe

 a.
 Duke’s International Travel Policy